lbnmahs/quadrrl/README.md

-# Quadrrl: Isaac Lab Quadruped RL Project
+# QUADRRL

-## 🐾 Overview
+## Overview

 Quadrrl builds on NVIDIA Isaac Lab to research and prototype deep reinforcement learning for quadruped robots.
 It includes locomotion and navigation tasks across flat and rough terrains, covering velocity tracking, goal-directed navigation, and multi-agent coordination.
-The repository installs as a standalone Python package or as an Omniverse/Isaac Lab extension so that training happens outside the core Isaac Lab tree.

 **Highlights**
 - Unified training suite for ANYmal-C, ANYmal-D, and Unitree Go2 quadrupeds
-- Direct (Isaac Gym–style) and manager-based task variants for locomotion and navigation
+- Direct and manager-based task variants for locomotion and navigation
-- Ready-to-run RL configs for `rl_games`, `rsl_rl`, and `skrl`
+- Ready-to-run configs for `rl_games`, `rsl_rl`, and `skrl` RL(Reinforcement Learning) frameworks
 - Optional Omniverse UI extension for quick visualization and debugging

 ## 📋 Prerequisites